sshniro/zap-docs/source/includes/welcome.md

 Basics on the API Request
 -------------------------

-ZAP APIs provides access to most of the core features of ZAP such as the active scanner and spider.
-The ZAP API is automatically enabled if you have started the ZAP in deamon or headless mode.
-If you are using the ZAP desktop then the API should be enabled by visiting the following API screen:
+ZAP APIs provide access to most of the core features of ZAP such as the active scanner and spider.
+The ZAP API is  automatically enabled if you have started the ZAP in daemon or headless mode.
+If you are using the ZAP desktop, then the API should be enabled by visiting the following screen:

 `Tools -> Options -> API`.